Tommy-Brennan/Landscape_Architecture/README.md

 ## Current Status

 Final development sprint in progress.
 Features are being finalized and documentation prepared for handoff to the Landscape Architecture department.

-## Future Plans

-- Resolve final deployment issues
-- Implement hosting on university servers or a secure cloud platform
-- Expand project metadata filtering on the map
-- Integrate media viewer for PDFs/images of project work